 Accountant vs. Controller

-We recently addressed how to know if you need a bookkeeper or an accountant, but to quickly recap the differences between a bookkeeper and an accountant, it all boils down to cash accounting vs. accrual accounting.
+We recently addressed how to know if you need a bookkeeper or an accountant, but to quickly recap the differences between the two, it all boils down to cash accounting vs. accrual accounting.
 To quote our blog:

 Where bookkeeping helps a business owner stay organized, accounting takes these transactional records a step further giving business owners a way to distill and process their financial transactions into something that is a truer representation of reality and hence considerably more meaningful to the business – THAT is accounting.